-Here's how to shred root vegetables, cucumbers, asparagus, summer squash, and other nonleafy vegetables:
+Here's how to shred carrots, other root vegetables, and cucumbers, asparagus, summer squash, and other nonleafy vegetables:

 Tip: As the vegetable you're grating becomes smaller, it's easy to shred skin from your fingertips or knuckles if they get too close to the shredding surface.
 Once the vegetable has been shredded down to a small piece, cut this remaining piece by hand into small strips using a sharp knife.
 This will help you avoid cutting your fingers on the grater.
 You can also buy a shredding glove to protect your hand.

-Follow these instructions for napa cabbage, Savoy cabbage, Swiss chard, escarole, kale, romaine, turnip greens, and other sturdy leafy greens:
+These instructions also apply to other leafy greens, such as napa cabbage, Savoy cabbage, Swiss chard, escarole, kale, turnip greens, and other sturdy leafy greens: